palantir/conjure/docs/spec/wire.md

 1. **Servers tolerate extra headers** - Servers MUST tolerate extra headers not defined in the endpoint definition.
 This is important because proxies frequently modify requests to include additional headers, e.g. `X-Forwarded-For`.

-1. **Set and map key equality** - Servers SHOULD reject duplicate `map` keys or duplicate `set` items in JSON bodies.
-Equivalence of two items can be determined by converting the JSON value to the [CANONICAL format][] and then comparing byte equality.

 1. **Round-trip of unknown variants** - TODO ask Mark.

 1. **CORS and HTTP preflight requests** - Servers MUST support the HTTP `OPTIONS` method in order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).